Acerola and acai are tropical stone fruits that have recently become more popular in the United States.

 Differences between acai and acerola

-Acerola and acai have some similarities, but there are a few important differences in their flavor and the nutrients they provide.
+Acerola and acai are both tropical stone fruits, but there are a few important differences in their flavor and the nutrients they provide.

 Acerola is juicy and fragrant, with a sweet-tart, astringent taste that is sometimes compared to sour apples and star fruit.